SpikeInterface/spikeextractors/README.md

 si.MdaInputExtractor.writeDataset(input_extractor=IX,output_dirname='sample_mountainsort_dataset')
 ```

-InputExtractors can also be used to extract subsets from your data and to extract data from multiple files using SubInputExtractors and MultiInputExtractors, respectively.
+InputExtractors can extract subsets of data from your file and can extract data from multiple files using SubInputExtractors and MultiInputExtractors, respectively.
 Examples of these two classes can be seen in the [wiki](https://github.com/colehurwitz31/spikeinterface/wiki).

+Finally, InputExtractors can be used in a variety of pre-implemented tools which are contained in the **Tools that use InputExtractors and OutputExtractors** section of the README.

 **OutputExtractor**